 - Monitoring RDS MySQL performance metrics

-- Key metrics for AWS RDS PostgreSQL monitoring
+- Key metrics for Amazon RDS PostgreSQL monitoring

 - Monitoring Amazon Aurora performance metrics

 Amazon ElastiCache is a hosted and managed in-memory cache service.
 ElastiCache can greatly improve the throughput and latency of read-intensive workloads, by allowing applications to quickly access frequently requested files from the cache without querying the backend.
 ElastiCache gives users the flexibility to choose their preferred caching engine: Redis or Memcached.

 To ensure that ElastiCache is helping to speed up your applications and improve user experience, you should continuously track CloudWatch performance metrics, and supplement them with higher-granularity metrics queried directly from your caching engine (as explained in the articles listed in the “Further Reading” section below).
 The following section outlines a few key metrics that apply to ElastiCache, whether it’s running Redis or Memcached.

 Current connections measures the number of clients currently connected to the cache.
 Sudden drops in this metric can indicate infrastructure failures that require further investigation.
 You should watch this metric and compare it against your connection limit so you can scale up if necessary before the limit is reached (after which point any new connections will be refused).
 You can collect this data from CloudWatch with the CurrConnections metric, or directly from the caching engine, regardless of whether you’re using Redis or Memcached.

 SetTypeCmds and GetTypeCmds (number of Set and Get commands processed)

 This pair of metrics measures the number of Set and Get commands processed by the caching engine.
 You should use these throughput metrics as a key indicator of cache usage and to help diagnose any latency issues.